ash/raku-course/essentials/positionals/lists/quiz2/index.md

 ## 2*

-Here is a more difficult case.
+Here is a more complicated case.
 Do not worry if you do not understand it now.
 We will return to this topic in the second part of the course.

 ```raku
 my $x = [100, 200, 300];